-SARAP will undertake this work through four components:
+SARAP will undertook this work through four components:

 - education and training in rock art site management